linkeddatacenter/kees/README.md

 The **Language Profile** (or **Application profile**) is the portion of the vocabularies (TBOX) that describe the knowledge that are recognized by a specific software application.
 The language profile contains **domain specific axioms** and is normally contained in the Tbox partition of a knowledge base.

+An **axiom** describes how to generate/validate knowledge base statemensts using entailment inferred by language profile semantic.For example an axiom can be described with OWL and evaluated by a OWL reasoner or described with SPARQL QUERY construct or with SPARQL UPDATE statements.

+A **rule** express a logic deduction in the form of if *some facts exists* then *new facts genetarted*.
+Like axioms ,rules can be described with SPARQL QUERY construct or with SPARQL UPDATE statements.

+KEES allows to define **test conditions** that can be realized with an ASK SPARQL operation.

+KEES does not restrict the specification for axioms, rules nor for tes condition representation to SPARQL.
+A KEES agent can recognize additional languages.

 ## KEES Specification

+## KEES Vocabulary

 The **KEES vocabulary** defines few new terms the  http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*).
 It consists of some OWL classes and properties, mainly derived from existing ontologies.

-A Reasoning describes how to materialize new informations from existing knowledge base facts.
-A reasoning should occurs only when a test conditions is true and it is related to a sequence of rules or axioms evaluation.
-An axiom describes how to generate/validate knowledge base statemensts using entailment inferred by language profile semantic; a rule express a logic deduction (if *facts exists* then *new facts genetarted*).
-For example an axiom can be described with OWL, rules can be represented with a sparql construct.

-The test condition can be realized with an ASK SPARQL operation or in any other mode.
-KEES does not impose any specification for axioms nor for condition representation.
+All knowledge base building activities MUST be traced using PROV ontology.
+KEES require that every build activity must be associated with a plan.

+The main classes introduced by KEES vocabulary are **kees:IngestionPlan** and **kees:ReasoningPlan**; both that are specialization of prov:Plan class.
+The first describes how to create a graph in the knowledge base extracting facts from a data source, the second describes how to materialize new information from existing knowledge base facts.

+KEES vocabulary is expressed with OWL RDF in [kees.rdf file](v1/kees.rdf).
+The file was edited wit Protégé editor.

 Besides few classes and properties, KEES vocabulary defines some individuals:

 - **kees:guard** a [SPARQL service description](https://www.w3.org/TR/sparql11-service-description/#sd-Feature) feature that states that the RDF store supports KEES guard specifications (see below)
-- **kees:trustMetric** defines a generic trust metric computed on an arbitrary requirements.
+- **kees:trustStatementMetric** defines a  trust metric computed on specific rdf statement.
-- **kees:trustGraphMetric** defines a metric that evaluate a subjective trust value for a graph with a specific name.
-Can be used in graph quality observations.
+ **kees:trustPropertytMetric** defines a  trust metric computed on specific property, **kees:trustSubjectMetric** defines a  trust metric computed on specific subject type, **kees:trustGraphMetric** defines a metric that evaluate a trust value for a graph with a specific name.
+   All can be used in graph quality observations.
+- **kees:update** and **kees:create** state two possible graph accrual policies

+KEES vocabulary defines some datatypes:

 - **kees:sparqlQueryConstructOperation** states the datatype of a literal string containing a sparql query CONSTRUCT operation.
 - **kees:sparqlQuerySelectOperation** states the datatype of a literal string containing a sparql query SELECT operation.
 - **kees:sparqlQueryDescribeOperation** states the datatype of a literal string containing a sparql query DESCRIBE operation.
 - **kees:sparqlQueryAskOperation** states the datatype of a literal string containing a sparql query ASK operation.
 - **kees:sparqlUpdateScript** states the datatype of a literal string containing a sparql update scrirpt.

 The **KEES Language Profile** reuses following vocabularies: